stevecj/carton_db.rb/README.md

 will be raised if it doesn't.

-The database structure is designed to effectively handle up to several million elements with entries containing up to 1 or 2 thousand elements each.
+The database structure is designed to effectively handle up to several million elements with any entry containing up to around 50 thousand characters (elements ⨉ chars in an entry's content).

 The speed of database operations is good, but this is not a high performance database management system.
 See the code